tenable/cloud-security-training/lab-aws-vpcep-ec2-creds-restriction/README.md

 The deployment includes a very basic architecture of a VPC with two subnets - one public and one private - each with an EC2 instance and a VPC endpoint (for demonstration purposes, not provisioned in the initial version of the script - see playbook below) for S3 in us-east-1 (the default region where the script is deployed).

+Since the action used in the demonstration is listing existing S3 buckets in an account, three example buckets are also deployed in case no buckets exist in the account.

 ![Project Architecture][vpc-architecture]

-Since the action used in the demonstration is listing existing S3 buckets in an account, it's recommended to run it on an account with existing S3 buckets.

 ## Playbook